 The Prague Book Tunnel

 Visiting the main city library normally doesn’t make anybody’s top ten list of things to do in Prague.
 That’s a shame because you will have missed out on seeing a quite bizarre yet striking piece of architectural art.
 It’s acquired the name of the Prague Book Tunnel but read on to find out some lesser known facts about it.
+Just note that many blogs have this opening at 9am.
+In fact it’s closed on Sundays plus on Mondays and Saturdays it opens at 1pm.

 In the summer of 1998 the top of the entry stairs to the city library was covered in sheets and it wasn’t long before we got the unveiling of the Prague Book Tunnel or what some call the Column of Knowledge.
 Neither are correct.
 It’s actually called Idiom, a column of 8,000 books by Slovak artist Matej Krén.
 The books were either donated or saved from landfill.